 If such a termination is not caused by reasons for which the Contractor is responsible, the Principal shall pay to the Contractor the unpaid amount of the performed Services and approved by the Principal, with balancing of all payments already made by the Principal to the Contractor.

-Should such a termination is caused by non-performance of the Contractor’s contractual obligations for which the Contractor is responsible, and then the Contractor shall pay and reimburse the Principal all payment made by the Principal to the Contractor up to the date of termination together with additionalthe costs incurred by the Principal due to such a termination.
+Should such a termination is caused by non-performance of the Contractor’s contractual obligations for which the Contractor is responsible, and then the Contractor shall reimburse the Principal all costs incurred by the Principal due to such a termination.

+22.2 In case the Principal does not make payment within 6 (six) months from the moment of services rendering suspension for which the Principal is responsible, the Contractor shall be entitled to terminate the Contract provided that the Principal shall be timely notified by the Contractor 1 (once) month before the supposed date of the Contract termination.
+The Contract termination shall not indemnify the Principal against the obligation to pay for all services actually rendered by the Contractor and approved by the Principal before the moment of receiving notification on the Contract termination.

 Governing law